kEviN1H/eZ8OS/README.md

 eZ8OS
 =====

-An operating system for the eZ8 microcontroller

-eZ8 OS

 A free operating system for the eZ8 microcontrollers licenced under the GNU General Public Licence v2.
 This operating system is written from scratch in pure eZ8 assembly language.

 Features